ramrodo/katacoda-scenarios/demo/step1.md

 - Utilizes Docker container (Docker compose or Kubernetes)
 - Support for 8 service meshes at the moment

-Meshery is written in Golang and leverage Go modules.
-The UI is built using React and Next.Js.
+Meshery is written in Golang and leverages Go modules.
+The UI is built using React and Next.JS.

 We'll set up and run Meshery in the next step.